 What Damage Can Scratching Do to a Tattoo?

 When a healing tattoo is scratched, your nails prematurely scrape the top layer of skin or a scab off.
 When either skin or a scab in particular, is removed instead of accidentally crumbling and falling off, ink can sometimes come out of your tattoo as well.
 A hazy, light patch will appear where the scab was before it was scratched off.

-Infection in a tattoo is the other serious consequence of scratching a tattoo.
-Your finger nails play host to a wide variety of germs and micro organisms, no matter how clean the look.
-When a person drags their finger nails across a piece of skin, it collects other tiny pieces of skin and any bacteria that is on the skin as well.
+Infection is the other serious consequence of scratching.
+Your fingernails play host to a wide variety of germs and microorganisms, no matter how clean they look.
+When a person drags their fingernails across a piece of skin, they collect other tiny pieces of skin and any bacteria that is on the skin as well.
 This gets pulled across tiny openings in you healing tattoo, potentially causing an infection.

 An infection can cause enormous amounts of damage to the tattoo and, in extreme cases, people have been known to lose a limb.
 See your doctor immediately if you suspect infection.